Rubeotic / Neovascular Glaucoma (RG)

 This damaged or 'sick' retina produces growth chemicals, call growth factors.
 We call this damaged retina 'ischaemic'.

 The growth chemicals spread to the front of the eye.
 Here they reach the drainage system (the trabecular meshwork).
 The main growth factor is VEGF, that is vascular endothelial growth factor.
 See animation.

 At about the same time the blood vessels grow in the drainage system, they grow on the surface of the iris, where your doctor can see them.

 These tiny blood vessels then block the trabecular meshwork (drainage meshwork), so the aqueous fluid cannot leave the eye.
 As the fluid cannot escape, the pressure goes up, like a tyre being pumped up too much.

 The eye cannot burst, but it becomes much harder.
 In a way this is a 'faulty healing process'.

 RG is often a painful condition; the high pressure causes the pain and inflammation.
 The eye can become painful and blind eye in about ½ the people affected.
 Luckier people have the condition without pain.

-Laser of the retina is the main treatment for this condition.
-(Treatment is best carried out before RG develops: when the eye is painful and blind treatment is very difficult, and often not very successful.)
+Laser of the retina, anti-VEGF treatments, and cyclodiode laser of the ciliary body are the main treatments for this condition.
+Treatment is best started before RG develops: when the eye is painful and blind treatment is very difficult, and often not very successful.

 When the pressure is very high the cornea becomes cloudy.